 - Students who have a GPA between 2.85 and 2.99 may be considered for conditional admission by the program chairperson.
-If students are admitted conditionally, they must achieve a 3.0 GPA in the first six graduate credits to continue in the M.A.T. program. - In accordance with New York State's regulation and accreditation agency's requirements, applicants should submit the official report of a national standardized exam with a competitive score.
-Please contact the admissions office or department for details. - Satisfactory command of spoken and written English.
+If students are admitted conditionally, they must achieve a 3.0 GPA in the first six graduate credits to continue in the M.A.T. program. - Satisfactory command of spoken and written English.
 Applicants who are judged to have inadequate English language skills may be required to take undergraduate coursework to strengthen language skills before continuing in the Master of Arts in Teaching Program. - Candidates meeting the above requirements will participate in an interview with the program chairperson prior to a final admission decision.